 Art is extremely proud of his family.
-He has been married to his wife, Debra, for over 36 years, and has four children, six grandsons and two granddaughters.
-He is an accomplished mediocre golfer, and retired from mountain climbing in 2008 after summiting many significant mountains in the US and in the Himalayas.
+He has been married to his wife, Debra, for over 42 years, and has four children, seven grandsons and two granddaughters.
+He is an accomplished mediocre golfer, and retired from mountain climbing in 2016 after summiting many significant mountains in the US and in the Himalayas.
 In 2010 he was inducted into the Castleton State College Athletic Hall of Fame for his MVP contribution to the 1964 NAIA co-championship soccer team.
 In 1996, he was also inducted into the Hall of Fame for the Fortune 100 firm where he has spent his entire career.
 He and his wife share time between their homes in New York City and Martha’s Vineyard.

 Kelly began working for MYT as an intern directly after graduating from Castleton University in May 2017.
 She soon took on the role as Administrative Assistant in October of the same year.
 Her experiences at Castleton University thoroughly prepared her for the role at MYT.
 She graduated with her bachelors in Psychological Science and a Certificate in Civic Engagement.
 During her 3 years at Castleton, she served as the President of the Psychological Science Club, founded Killington Elementary School’s “Friendship Program”, and co-founded Castleton’s tutoring program for children.
 Her passion for positive psychology is what led her to apply as an intern for MYT.